-In the USA auto rentals are required to cover renters on liability for the state minimum.
+In the USA, auto rentals are required to cover renters on liability for the state minimum.
 So you can rely on that for at least the minimum coverage (California and Texas do not have a state minimum).
-If you have an auto insurance policy then your policy will include insurance on rentals as well.
-If you do not own a car and have no auto insurance policy then you can either buy liability insurance from the rental company or you can purchase for a decent price borrows insurance from Geico (approx. $50 a month).
+If you have an auto insurance policy, then your policy will include insurance on rentals as well.
+If you do not own a car and have no auto insurance policy then you can either buy liability insurance from the rental company or you can purchase borrows insurance for a decent price from Geico (approx. $50 a month).

 Even if you know your card has the benefit of car rental collision insurance you must make sure you know exactly what it covers as there are various terms to take note of.
 Read the agreement on your credit card to be fully in the know of what the credit card company will cover if it happens that you get into a car accident with your rented car.

-Here are some points to take note of
+Here are some points to take note of:

-Not all cars are covered
+- Not all cars are covered

 Every credit card has a limit of up to how much money they will cover usually $50,000 – $75,000 plus exclusions on the of cars that are covered.
-Exclusions can include antique automobiles; vans designed to carry more than 9 people; vehicles that have an open cargo bed; trucks; motorcycles, mopeds, motorbikes; limousines; recreational vehicles, and more.
+Exclusions can include antique automobiles; vans designed to carry more than 9 people; vehicles that have an open cargo bed, trucks, motorcycles, mopeds, motorbikes, limousines, recreational vehicles, and more.

-Primary or secondary
+- Primary or secondary

-Some credit cards like the Sapphire Preferred offers primary coverage, which will pay even if you have other insurance coverage in place.
+Some credit cards like the Sapphire Preferred offer primary coverage, which will pay even if you have other insurance coverage in place.
 With most credit cards the coverage is secondary which will require you to first file a claim with any other available insurance.
 This may delay the process, plus, it can increase your premium on your insurance policy.

-Amount of days covered
+- Amount of days covered

 Every credit card has a max on how many days are covered.
 With some Capital One cards, the max is as little as 15 days for domestic rentals.
 With Amex, the standard coverage is for agreements up to 30 days, though you can purchase a premium plan which will offer primary coverage on agreements for up to 42 days.